CAFECA-IO/auditing_system/README.md

 9. When registering a handler with 0x0 address.

+10. When reentrancy attack in transaction contract, revert it using reentrancy lock.

 ## Future Plans:

 1. Implement Mistake Proofing mechanisms, such as require statements.